kmoze/kmoze/README.md

 # Hi, I'm Kier 👋🏻

-I'm a Full-Stack Software Developer with a focus on JavaScript particularly in React, Next.js, TypeScript & Node.js.
+I'm a Software Engineer with a focus on JavaScript particularly in React, TypeScript & Node.js.

 Always eager to learn, I love diving into new technologies and refining my problem-solving skills.